 A special one-day “Chronic Edema and Lymphedema Management for Community Nurses” workshop will run concurrently with the conference on Friday; accommodating approximately 20 – 30 nurses.
 The 7-hour training class targets nurses in the community.
 Upon approval by the Order of Nurses, this module will count toward a new 5-module course planning to be offered by Vodder School International.
 This first module is entirely in French and will taught by one of Canada’s leading lymphedema experts and clinical doctors: Dr. Anna Towers, of the McGill University Health Centre Lymphedema program and Robert Harris, Director of Vodder School International.
 Participants will be encouraged to register for the Saturday conference seminars as well.

-This event is approved for up to 7 credits by the Office for Continuing Professional Development (CPD).
+Accreditation: This event is approved for up to 7 credits by the Office for Continuing Professional Development (CPD).
 The Office for CPD, Faculty of Medicine, McGill University is fully accredited by the Committee on Accreditation of Canadian Medical Education (CACME).
 This event is an Accredited Group Learning Activity as defined by the Maintenance of Certification program of the Royal College of Physicians and Surgeons of Canada.

 Pediatric Lymphedema Workshop

 Led by Dr. Isabelle Quéré, a vascular surgeon in Montpellier, France and an expert in pediatric lymphedema and by Dr. Catherine McCuaig, Clinical Director of the Pediatric lymphedema program at Saint-Justine Hospital in Montreal, Quebec, this interactive session will be an opportunity for all lymphedema clinicians and therapists treating children to collaborate and share best practices.